lucasfurno/docs_en/Credentials/Untitled.md

 # Credentials

-You can generate the necessary credential to use and authenticate our services by following these steps:
+You can generate credentials to use and authenticate our services by following these steps:

 1. Access [Real-Time Manager](https://manager.azion.com/);